anushabc/AI-100-Design-Implement-Azure-AISol/Lab2-Implement_Computer_Vision/02-Implement_Computer_Vision.md

   ![](media/cosmo-db.jpg)

-5. If you have not already done so, compile the project
+5. After updating the values, compile the project

 6. Open a command prompt and navigate to the build directory for the **TestCLI** project.
 It should something like **C:\AllFiles\AI-100-Design-Implement-Azure-AISol-master\Lab2-Implement_Computer_Vision\code\Finished\TestCLI1**.

 > **NOTE** Do not navigate to the debug directory